zynksoftware/Zynk-Workflow/_docs/webCRM-Connector/Exporting-Persons-From-webCRM.md

 ---
-slug: exporting-organisations-from-webcrm
+slug: exporting-persons-from-webcrm
-title: Exporting Organisations From webCRM
+title: Exporting Persons From webCRM
 ---
-This task will export organisations from webCRM, including the related main person, in [webCRM Organisation XML](webcrm-organisation-xml) format to a file.
+This task will export persons from webCRM in [webCRM Person XML](webcrm-person-xml) format to a file.

 ## Settings
 ### webCRM Connection